immutable2022/Go/README.md

     www.onemoreurl.com

-A dummy file is located under src/main/resources/address.txt
+An example file is located under resources: https://github.com/immutable2022/Go/blob/master/src/main/resources/address.txt

 log files will be created in the same folder where the jar is run.
 It will contain the IP address of your machine.
 Check the log to be sure